Overview

 d.
 Click the Copy icon next to your new key to add the key to your system’s clipboard.
 If you lose this key, simply return and click the Copy icon again.

-We calculate a page as follows:
+Unstructured calculates a page as follows:

-• For all other file types, we calculate the number of pages as the file’s size divided by 100 KB.
+files that have page metadata, Unstructured calculates the number of pages based on that metadata. - For all other file types, Unstructured calculates the number of pages as the file’s size divided by 100 KB.

 Quickstart